samsuanchen/blink03/README.md

    change the way LED blinks as short HIGH.

-5. Even more, 2 new words, namely shortHIGH and longHIGH , could be created in IDE input box as follows:
+5. Even more, 2 new words, namely shortHIGH and longHIGH , could be created via IDE input box as follows:

            : shortHIGH 50 setPeriodHIGH 450 setPeriodLOW ;
            : longHIGH 450 setPeriodHIGH 50 setPeriodLOW ;